rbouckaert/BREATH/doc/tutorial/README.md

 ## Transmission Tree Statistics

-The `TransmissionTreeStats` app provide statistics of set of transmission trees.
+The `TransmissionTreeStats` app provides statistics for a set of transmission trees.
 It has the following options:

 * trees (TreeFile): tree file file with transmission trees. (optional, default: [[none]])
 * burnin (Integer): percentage of trees to used as burn-in (and will be ignored).
 NB default 0 (optional, default: 0)
 * partition (String): name of the partition appended to `blockcount, blockend and blockstart` (optional)
-* out (String): directory where to put files with tranmsision & sampling time stats (optional, default: /tmp)
+* out (String): directory where to put files with transmission & sampling time stats (optional,
+  default: /tmp)

 This is a sample output of `TransmissionTreeStats`:
 ```